kerryb/enigma/index.md

 ensuring the encryption key is different for each message.

-As well as the initial settings, the rotors are also advanced by the machine as each letter is encrypted &ndash; we'll get to that shortly.
+As well as the initial settings, the rotors are also advanced by the machine as each letter is encrypted &ndash; we&rsquo;ll get to that shortly.

 #### Reflector